sendgrid/dx-mobile/README.md

 ```$ flutter emulators --launch pixel2 ```

-After that, open the project directory up in any IDE and in the lib/github directory, create a file called `token.dart` (add this file to your .gitingore file) and add what's below into the file.
+After that, open the project directory up in any IDE and in the lib/github directory, create a file called `token.dart` (add this file to your .gitignore file) and add what's below into the file.
 This will be used to authenticate with GitHub.

 ```const token = 'YOUR_GITHUB_API_TOKEN';```